Shoulder Season Sarge

 Wednesday, November 20th Sarge and I headed above the clouds for one last no gear hike up the Rockpile until Spring.
 We had incredible undercast as we headed along the Cog Railway, easy and straightforward hiking while taking in the views and enjoying the mild weather that was already hoovering around freezing.
 Sage set the pace and we motored up and down in just over two hours.
 It's been a helluva run on Washington since Memorial Day with Sarge getting up top weekly and we are already looking forward to 5AM June through August starts in t-shirt and shorts in 2025!

-Sarge heads past the warming station were winter Cog riders get off and warm up
+Sarge heads past the warming station where winter Cog riders can get a small taste of the elements

 Sarge on trail with undercast blanketing Bretton Woods